blmendes/portfolio/README.md

 # About Projetcs

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+I really like investments, the studies below do show how vast the data science can be, the stock exchange its **not rocket science** when we develop machine and deep learning simple tools.

-## Fundamental and technical analysis of stock market
+## Fundamental and technical analysis of actions
-## Time Series of Price Anomaly Detection with LSTM
-## Customer Churn Analysis
+## LSTM applied to predict stock market closing prices.
 ## Sentimental analysis of financial market news
-## My portifolio Page
+## My portifolio Page - Web